 Eating disorders are considered psychiatric or psychological disorders and are more prevalent in the teenage population.
-These disorders are thought to have a medical cause such as anxiety or depression, both due to abnormalities of the brain’s neurotransmitter levels.
+These disorders are thought to have a medical cause, both due to abnormalities of the brain’s neurotransmitter levels.
 Let’s take a closer look at the eating disorders.

 Introduction to Eating Disorders